Commodities and Derivatives Trading and Regulation

 Climate Change and Emissions Trading

-Hunton Andrews Kurth has been recognized as an international leader for climate change issues in Chambers Global, Chambers Europe, and Chambers USA.
+Hunton has been recognized as an international leader for climate change issues in Chambers Global, Chambers Europe, and Chambers USA.

 We represent a variety of participants in the primary and secondary greenhouse gas emission reduction (carbon) credit and allowance markets.
 Our attorneys help clients prepare for and efficiently manage compliance with the emerging laws and regulations dealing with greenhouse gas emission reductions, including the Kyoto Protocol, EU Emissions Trading Scheme, US Regional Greenhouse Gas Initiative, Western Climate Initiative, and California’s A.B.
 32, as well as voluntary carbon credit regimes.
 We also regularly represent US- and foreign-based entities participating in the compliance and voluntary carbon markets for hedging, speculative, and pre-compliance purposes.